There are a number of good reasons for a carry-on, one-bag travel strategy that has nothing to do with avoiding baggage fees.

 In the picture above, you don't see any overhead bins.
 This was a Nature Air flight within Costa Rica, and all bags larger than a purse or camera bag will go in the cargo hold on these flights.

 But many U.S. flights present a similar scenario.
 For example, flying United from Memphis to Chicago, you might encounter an Embraer RJ145.
-This is a comfortable plane with 50 passenger seats, but the overhead bins are not large enough to accommodate a rolling suitcase -- even those that typically clear as carry-ons.
+This is a comfortable plane with 50 passenger seats, but the overhead bins are not large enough to accommodate a rolling suitcase.
 In this case, you'll need to check your bag at the gate (at no charge) and pick it up immediately after exiting the aircraft.

 Expect Strict Rules and Steep Penalties on Some Budget Carriers

 Security lines are no place to lug around a large, weighty carry-on bag.
-But there are plenty of reasons beyond heightened security to stay under the maximum weight and dimension guidelines -- well below if possible.
+But there are plenty of reasons beyond heightened security to stay under the maximum weight and dimension guidelines, well below if possible.
+Check the baggage regulations for budget airlines carefully.

 Many budget travelers have seen messages from Southwest Airlines touting the "no baggage fee" policy and wrongly assume that all low-cost carriers go easy on fees for baggage.

-As we've noted, budget airlines today have adopted price structures tied to making passengers pay only for the services required.
+As noted, budget airlines today have adopted price structures tied to making passengers pay only for the services required.
 If you require an oversize bag, you are going to pay dearly for the privilege of taking it along.
 Some (Spirit and Frontier are examples) even charges a fee for using the overhead bins.
-Their claim: boarding planes is more efficient when all the major cargo is stowed outside the cabin.
+Their claim: Boarding a plane is more efficient when all the major cargo is stowed outside the cabin.